valcancgu/CGU-IST303-F21-Prj-Team-2/README.md

 - Guest wants to cancel
 - Adds a deactivate flag to appointment record
 - Checks if the reservation is within the free-cancelation time window

+4. Guest total bill
+- Choose time window
+- Aggregate total service cost for all appointments in that range

+5. Esthetician total revenue
+- Choose time window
+- Aggregate total service cost for all appointments in that range

+6. View all schedules
+- Receptionist or manager chooses a time window
+- List appointments for all schedules that intersect that time window

 ## Language, Framework, and Libraries